 He is particularly interested in examining risk and protective factors that may influence developmental processes involving parenting, peer relationships, and forms of psychopathology (i.e., anxiety, depression, and aggression) with a cross-cultural and ethnically diverse sample.
 In another line of research, Yoshi uses a combination of quantitative and qualitative data and analyzes how and why children and adolescents accept or reject intergroup contact or cross-ethnic friendships.

 He has supervised undergraduate and graduate students with their thesis and provided considerable support for research and writing.
 He has enjoyed these mentoring experiences and is excited to work with students at University of Guam.

 Her practice involves large-scale monochrome woodcuts and print installations.
 Irena’s artwork has been exhibited internationally in many group and independent exhibitions.
-She presented at the SGCI Print Conference 2016 in Portland USA, IMPACT 9 International Printmaking Conference, China (2015), 4th International Printmaking Symposium at University of Auckland, NZ (2015), IMPACT 8 in Scotland (2013) and the 2nd International Mokuhanga Conference at Tokyo University of the Arts, Japan (2014).
+She presented at the SGCI Print Conference 2016 in Portland, IMPACT 9 International Printmaking Conference in China (2015), 4th International Printmaking Symposium at The University of Auckland, New Zealand (2015), IMPACT 8 in Scotland (2013) and the 2nd International Mokuhanga Conference at Tokyo University of the Arts, Japan (2014).

-She exhibited at the Festival of Pacific Arts in Gaum Museum and Isla Centre for the Arts (2016).
-Irena curated the International Exhibition of Contemporary Print UOG 2016 at Isla Centre for the Arts (2016).
-Her work is exhibited the International Print Biennial, Northern Print, UK (2016), and SGCI Print Conference 2017 in Atlanta, USA.
-Irena is an Assistant Professor of Art, University of Guam.
+She exhibited at the Festival of Pacific Arts in Guam Museum and Isla Center for the Arts (2016).
+Irena curated the International Exhibition of Contemporary Print UOG 2016 at Isla Center for the Arts (2016).
+Her work is exhibited the International Print Biennial, Northern Print, UK (2016), and SGCI Print Conference 2017 in Atlanta.

 Evolution and systematics of invertebrates